 Other, less obvious high-risk professions are business or management consultants, architects, and media professionals.
 A contractor that offers any of these services could cause their clients huge losses if their advice or designs are not up to industry standard.

 That said, the general rule is: all contractors should consider having a PI policy ready.
 No matter how scrupulous you are in your practice, professional indemnity not only offers peace of mind but also makes it much easier to attain new clients.

-For more information on how Professional Indemnity insurance can help your business, feel free to visit our knowledge hub where you’ll find helpful articles on everything from contractor guides to IR35 news.
-If you’re ready to begin protecting your business with a PI insurance package, browse our business insurance options or contact our experts today.
+For more information on how Professional Indemnity insurance can help your business, feel free to visit our Knowledge Hub where you’ll find helpful articles on everything from contractor guides to IR35 news.